 Available with 2GB RAM, 16GB storage, and a quad-core 1.4GHz, the Huawei Mediapad T3 is preinstalled with Android 7 Nougat.
 It features a 5MP rear camera and an HD IPS display.

 3. iPad Mini

 If money is no object, you might opt for a premium tablet.
 The latest iPad Mini is clearly an expensive option, but cheaper and older models are available with less storage.

 What Does Your Child Think of Their Amazon Fire?

-Twelve months on, my largely-undemanding children are becoming fed up with the limitations of the Amazon Fire.
-They’re not hardcore gamers, they just want to be entertained and diverted on long journeys.
+12 months in, my largely undemanding children are becoming fed up with the limitations of the Amazon Fire.
+They’re not hardcore gamers—they just want to be entertained and diverted on long journeys.